Get started with GraphQL

 Query your Project with GraphQL

-A Composable Commerce GraphiQL IDE is available for evaluating and trying out commands.
+The Composable Commerce GraphQL Explorer is available for evaluating and trying out commands.

 GraphQL API requests can be executed using a POST call to the /graphql endpoint.

-When using the GraphiQL IDE, press ctrl+space to view a list of valid entries.
+When using the GraphQL Explorer, press ctrl+space to view a list of valid entries.
 Use the up/down arrow keys to navigate the list.

 Use an API request